 When I learned how to build systems it really simplified my life.
 I felt a lot less stressed about when I was going to fold clothes, get the laundry, and exercise.
 Instead, it was like all these things became automated and I didn’t have to think about them anymore.
 I just got them done.
-That’s why I want to help you use systems in your life too!
+That’s why I want to help you learn how to automate your life with systems too!

 As an Amazon Associate I earn a small commission when you click on links on these posts and purchase something at no extra cost to you.

-What Are Systems and Why Do I Need Them?
+What Are Systems and How Do They Make Our Lives Easier?

 I don’t know if you have ever heard of this idea of building systems.
 I didn’t even know that was what I had been doing till I read The Joy of Missing Out by Tanya Dalton.

 In it she explains how when we make something a habit and we do it the same way every time it becomes something we don’t even think about.
-When we create little plans of action for these habits they become systems.
+When we create little plans of action for these habits they become systems that make our lives easier!

-Tanya goes on to explain that when we know how to build systems in our life things get a lot easier.
+Tanya goes on to explain that when you know how to automate your life by creating systems getting chores done gets a lot easier.
 Then we can start using all that mental energy on better stuff!

 How Do You Create a System?

-So where do you start when you want to create a system?
+You want to learn how to automate your life with systems but where do you start?
+How do you create a system?
 First, you think about what needs to be done, then you think about the easiest way to get it done.
 Then you choose a time and way in which you will do that thing and you put it into practice!

 - Think about what needs to be done.